monarin/psana-nersc/psdaq/instructions/25_JTAG_C1100_Vivado_Flash.md

    ```bash
    source /sdf/group/faders/tools/xilinx/2024.2/Vivado/2024.2/settings64.sh
    ```
-4. (Optional) Start a hardware server in a separate shell if you prefer:
+4. (Optional) Start a hardware server in a separate shell if you need to run vivado on another node:
    ```bash
    hw_server -s tcp::3121 &
    ```